A two-semester project, the capstone requires the following:

 - In the first week of classes, all majors attend a required workshop on the capstone, during which the various components, timeline, and expectations will be explained in detail with examples — and there will be an opportunity to ask questions.

-- By the second week in September, majors will have created, using a provided template in Google Sites, their digital portfolios in skeletal form, ready for adding content.
+- By the second week in September, majors will have the option to create, using a provided template in Google Sites, digital portfolios in skeletal form, ready for adding content.

-- By the first week in November, the prospectus and annotated bibliography will be uploaded to the digital portfolio.
+- By the first week in November, the prospectus and annotated bibliography will be submitted.

 Spring Semester, Senior Year

-- By the last week in January, the first draft will be uploaded to the digital portfolio.
+- By the last week in January, the first draft will be submitted.

-- By the third week of March, the final version will be uploaded to the portfolio.
+- By the third week of March, the final version will be submitted.

-- By the first week of April, the Reflection on the Course of Study (including a list of MLL and related courses taken) will be uploaded to the portfolio.
+- By the first week of April, the Reflection on the Course of Study (including a list of MLL and related courses taken) will be submitted.

 - By the second week in April, majors will carry out the capstone interview(s) with their first and, possibly, second, reader.